China denies Qingdao port visit for US warship amid tensions | Malay Mail

 This marks at least the second time China has denied a request by the United States this month, having earlier rejected a request for two US Navy ships to visit Hong Kong, as the political crisis in the former British colony deepened.

-The defence official, speaking on the condition of anonymity, said the destroyer was supposed to visit on Sunday but China denied the request prior to that.
+The defense official, speaking on the condition of anonymity, said the destroyer was supposed to visit on Sunday but China denied the request prior to that.

 US military warships have occasionally made visits to China, most recently in 2017, the defence official said.
 The last US Navy ship to visit Qingdao was the destroyer Benfold in 2016.